 Looking for the best cooking class in Bologna?
 In this article, I walk you through my experience as I learned how to cook traditional Italian dishes from locals.

-Finding out that the charming city of Bologna is known as the culinary capital of Italy was music to my ears.
+When I first found out that the charming city of Bologna is known as the culinary capital of Italy, it was music to my ears.
 We had already decided that we would be staying in this beautiful place for one whole week so when we came across this fact, that pretty much set our plans for our time there: our new aim was to partake in as many food-related activities as possible!

 One of the best insights you can have into a culture is learning how to make traditional dishes and when it comes to Italy, you can’t get more traditional than the way they cook.
 This led us to kick off our week with an Italian cooking class and it was by far one of the best experiences that I’ve ever had.

+Given our aim to take on as many food experiences as possible while in Italy, we knew a cooking class was a must while in this region.
 Turns out, cooking classes were BIG in Bologna (no surprise really as the culinary master of the country), but with so many options it was quite overwhelming.
-That was until I took a look at the classes on Cookly.
+This is why I narrowed down my choices using Cookly.

 Adventure in You has worked with Cookly in multiple destinations and have nothing but good reviews for their classes so I didn’t need much convincing.
 With an extremely easy to use the platform, it wasn’t long before I had narrowed down our choices based on what we were interested in and what would work with our schedule.

 It was a difficult choice (mainly because we wanted to do everything and eat everything), but we finally decided to go with the extremely popular Italian Cooking Class in the Center of Bologna with a Market Tour.